keu/docs/learn/airflow-fivetran.md

 :::info

 The FivetranOperatorAsync is one of many [deferrable operators](deferrable-operators.md).
-Instead of taking up a worker slot these operators will hand their task to the Airflow Triggerer component to wait for a condition to be fulfilled.
-Thanks to handing off the asynchronous process using deferrable operators will make running Airflow more efficient, especially if the waiting time until a condition in an external tool is fulfilled is expected to be several minutes or longer.
+Instead of taking up a worker slot, these operators will hand their task to the Airflow Triggerer component while waiting for a condition to be fulfilled.
+For longer running tasks, this can result in cost savings and greater scalability as more worker slots area available.

 :::